jaimin12patel/pythonapitest/README.md

-## Pro & Corns For this framework according to me
+## Pros & Corns For this framework according to me

 Pro..